 Other organizational tools for your computer workstations to consider include pegboards that can hold accessories, keyboard trays and articulating monitor arms for electronic equipment, and bin rails or panels that can hold parts, products or office supplies.

 It is also important to consider that you may not need storage space and therefore allocate your funding to other necessities for your lab bench.
 For example, if your computer lab is being used for research or testing, you may not need the same level of storage that you would in another type of lab.

 To get the most out of your computer lab bench, it’s important to work with an experienced manufacturer that can customize the design of your bench based on your immediate and future needs.

 The best manufacturers will not only work with you to determine these needs, but offer space planning and additional ideas on how you can improve workflow while meeting any safety requirements you have in your space.

-Make sure that your manufacturer will also give you a clear picture of when you can expect the design and completion of your computer lab bench.
-The best companies will work with you to ensure delivery of your lab benches are made in a timely manner.
+Make sure that your manufacturer will also give you a clear picture of when you can expect the design and completion of your computer work bench.
+The best companies will work with you to provide this information and ensure the delivery of your lab benches are made in a timely manner.